Strike it Rich With Liquid Gold

-- Growing conditions like dry regions, altitude, and soil nutrient levels can affect the density of polyphenols in the olive fruit and its oil
+- Growing conditions like dry regions, altitude, and soil nutrient levels can affect the density of polyphenols in the olive fruit and its oil.

-EVOO may support Improved Heart Health
+EVOO may support improved heart health

-- According to the authors of one 2018 review, the Food and Drug Administration (FDA) and the European Food Safety Authority recommend consuming around 20 grams (g) or two tablespoons (tbs) of extra virgin olive oil each day to reduce the risk of cardiovascular disease and inflammation.
+- According to the authors of one 2018 review, the Food and Drug Administration (FDA) and the European Food Safety Authority recommend consuming around 20 grams (g) or two tablespoons (Tbsp) of extra virgin olive oil each day to reduce the risk of cardiovascular disease and inflammation.

 - Studies suggest that the polyphenols in extra virgin olive oil may offer protection from cardiovascular disease, atherosclerosis, stroke, brain dysfunction, and cancer.
 Polyphenols are a type of antioxidant (9,10).

-EVOO may improve Metabolic Syndrome
+EVOO may improve metabolic syndrome

 - Authors of a 2019 meta-analysis concluded that olive oil in a Mediterranean diet might improve features of metabolic syndrome, such as inflammation, blood sugar, triglycerides (fats in the blood), and low-density lipoprotein (LDL), or “bad” cholesterol.
 In contrast, it appears to increase levels of high-density lipoprotein (HDL), or “good” cholesterol.